cncf/tag-app-delivery/website/content/en/blog/2024-06-20-platform-engineering-pp.md

 - A monitoring system to see microservice metrics.
 - A set of scorecards to gather information about team metrics.

-The library, which I like to call the **Internal Platform**, is where all the technological magic happens. **Platform Engineers** manage this platform, ensuring that all Internal Platform Users have an exceptional experience.
+The library, which I like to call the **Internal Platform** (or Internal Developer Platform), is where all the technological magic happens. **Platform Engineers** manage this platform, ensuring that all Internal Platform Users have an exceptional experience.
 Their approach is product-oriented, focused on delivering a seamless and intuitive user experience.

 Depending on the usage patterns of the platform users and the organization's specific requirements, Platform Engineers fine-tune the platform to deliver the necessary services.